Romania’s Lookalikes Football Shirts

 On the left, we have a plain red shirt, a 1996–98 Adidas template shirt that was manufactured and distributed worldwide at the time.
 Adidas would customize this design template for various football teams by changing the color, fabric, or adding the team badge.

 On the right, we see the Turkey National Team shirt used in 1996.
-Each team using this template shirt had the opportunity to customize it as they wished.
-They could change the color of the “Adidas” logo, alter the color of the white shoulder stripes, and select different fabrics.
-However, the patterns, trims, and collar design had to remain the same.
+Adidas would customize the template on the left as they wished and tailor it for any team.
+They could have change the color of the “Adidas” logo, alter the color of the white shoulder stripes, and chose different fabrics based on where the shirt was manufactured (Asia, Europe, Americas).
+However, the design patterns, trims, and collar had to remain the same.

-The goal of this story, in continuation, is to provide information and showcasing that Romania never had a true “original design” kit or shirt.
-Romania National Team always played in templates shirts until 2017.
+The goal of this story, in continuation, is to provide information and showcasing that Romania never had a true “original design” football kit or shirt.
+Romania National Team always played in adidas template shirts until Joma took over the deal in 2015.

-Based on images available online will try to show here, for “educational” purposes, the different templates Romania used and with which other teams shared it these designs.
+Based on images available online will try to show here, for “educational” purposes, the different templates Romania used and with which other teams shared the same designs.
 I focus on the Adidas era, starting 1983–1984, as there is limited information available before mid-80s.

 Bruised banana